evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro/_index.md

 The Volkswagen ID.4 Pro, with dimensions of 4584 mm in length, 1865 mm in width, and 1634 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Volkswagen ID.4 Pro is available in a total of 10 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Volkswagen ID.4 Pro, allowing you to customize your vehicle to suit your style and driving preferences.
+The Volkswagen ID.4 Pro offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).